liviumanea/time-series-challenge/README.md

 static files.

-This approach streamlines the process by leveraging the well-established and high-quality tools, InfluxDB and Grafana, which are renowned for their effectiveness in handling time series data and align with the anticipated direction of the application.
+This approach streamlines the process by leveraging the well-established and high-quality tools, InfluxDB and Grafana, which are renowned for their effectiveness in handling time series data, align with the anticipated direction of the application and also provide facilities to create and manage alerts based on the time series data.

 By adopting this strategy, we maintain flexibility, allowing us to postpone critical decisions that might be difficult to modify later until we gain a more comprehensive understanding of the requirements such as optimum ingestion mechanisms accounting for data volume.

 Furthermore, this tactic provides us with the opportunity to potentially utilize the existing technology stack as it stands, if deemed suitable.